anferico/anferico.github.io/_posts/2025-02-07-neural-audio-codecs.md

 $$

 So while in the case of VQ the probability of two vectors $$V^1$$ and $$V^2$$ being approximated with the same codebook vector $$V_C^i$$ was $$1 / n$$, said probability shrinks to $$(1 / n)^m$$ in the case of RVQ.
 At this point you might wonder: couldn't you simply use plain VQ with a larger codebook?
-If we were to employ a codebook with $$n^m$$ vectors, the probability of "collision" would also be $$(1 / n)^m$$.
-Seems reasonable, doesn't it?
+By employing a codebook with $$n^m$$ vectors, the probability of "collision" would also be $$(1 / n)^m$$.
+Seems reasonable, right?
 Well, let me explain why RVQ is still a better choice than VQ with a larger codebook in this case.

 Suppose all our vectors, i.e. the vectors to be quantized as well as codebook vectors, have $$p$$ elements each.
 If we were to use a codebook of size $$n^m$$, we would be dealing with $$p\cdot n^m$$ different numbers that need to be stored in memory.
 With RVQ, on the other hand, we would need only $$p\cdot n\cdot m$$ different numbers.
 Also, remember I said this RVQ wizardry is used by state-of-the-art neural audio codecs?
 What if I told you these "numbers" are nothing but the learnable parameters of a neural network?
 Let's pick some arbitrary yet reasonable values for $$n$$, $$m$$ and $$p$$: let's say $$n = 512$$, $$m = 8$$ and $$p = 2048$$.
 If we decide to go for plain VQ, we would have to learn $$p\cdot n^m = 2048\cdot 512^8 = 9671406556917033397649408$$ parameters.
 Using RVQ, on the other hand, we would have to learn just $$p\cdot n\cdot m = 2048\cdot 512\cdot 8 = 8388608$$ parameters.